Florida — Congressional Term Limits (1990–1995)

 Status: Invalidated (judicial)

-Invalidation authority: U.S. Term Limits, Inc. v.
+U.S. Term Limits, Inc. v.
 Thornton, 514 U.S. 779 (1995)

 Federal operative effect: None

 Florida voters adopted a constitutional amendment in 1992 that imposed an eight-year consecutive service limit on certain elective offices, including Members of the U.S. House of Representatives and U.S. Senate from Florida.
-Following the U.S. Term Limits, Inc. v.
-Thornton decision, state-imposed consecutive-service restrictions governing permission to continue serving in federal office were treated as impermissible additional qualifications under the Qualifications Clauses of the U.S. Constitution and could not operate to restrict candidacy for congressional office.
+Following U.S. Term Limits, Inc. v.
+Thornton, state-imposed consecutive-service restrictions governing permission to continue serving in federal office were treated as impermissible additional qualifications under the Qualifications Clauses of the U.S. Constitution and could not operate to restrict candidacy for congressional office.

 Within the Rotation Research framework, this measure is classified as a practice-first rotation design: a state-level attempt to induce congressional rotation through election administration prior to any constitutional amendment authorizing term limits for federal office.